Yukine2133/twitter-clone/README.md

 **Hashtag System**: Displays trending hashtags based on tweet usage, making it easy to explore popular topics and discussions.

-**Direct Messaging**: Send and receive direct messages, including images.
+**Real-time Messaging**: Send and receive direct messages instantly with real-time updates powered by WebSockets (Pusher), including support for images.
 Messages can be updated or deleted.

+**AI Chatbot**: Integrated AI chatbot using the Gemini API for enhanced user interactions.

+**Premium Subscription**: A Stripe-powered premium system that unlocks exclusive features.

 **Notifications**: Receive notifications for likes, retweets, replies, and new followers to stay up to date with all interactions.